SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 # Ordinary Differential Equation Solvers

-`solve(prob::ODEProblem,tspan)`
+`solve(prob::ODEProblem,alg;kwargs)`

-Solves the ODE defined by prob on the interval tspan.
-If not given, tspan defaults to [0,1].
+Solves the ODE defined by `prob` using the algorithm `alg`.
+If no algorithm is given, a default algorithm will be chosen.

-### Keyword Arguments

-* `dt`: Sets the initial stepsize.
-Defaults to an automatic choice.
-* `save_timeseries`: Saves the result at every timeseries_steps steps.
-Default is true.
-* `timeseries_steps`: Denotes how many steps between saving a value for the timeseries.
-Defaults to 1.
-* `tableau`: The tableau for an `:ExplicitRK` algorithm.
-Defaults to a Dormand-Prince 4/5 method.
-* `adaptive` - Turns on adaptive timestepping for appropriate methods.
-Default is true.
-* `γ` - The risk-factor γ in the q equation for adaptive timestepping.
-Default is .9.
-* `timechoicealg` - Chooses the method which is used for making the adaptive timestep choices.
-  Default is `:Lund` for Lund stabilization (PI stepsize control).
-The other option is `:Simple` for the standard simple error-based rejection
-* `β` - The Lund stabilization β parameter.
-Defaults are algorithm-dependent.
-* `qmax` - Defines the maximum value possible for the adaptive q.
-Default is 10.
-* `abstol` - Absolute tolerance in adaptive timestepping.
-Defaults to 1e-3.
-* `reltol` - Relative tolerance in adaptive timestepping.
-Defaults to 1e-6.
-* `maxiters` - Maximum number of iterations before stopping.
-Defaults to 1e9.
-* `dtmax` - Maximum dt for adaptive timestepping.
-Defaults to half the timespan.
-* `dtmin` - Minimum dt for adaptive timestepping.
-Defaults to 1e-10.
-* `autodiff` - Turns on/off the use of autodifferentiation (via ForwardDiff) in the implicit solvers which use `NLsolve`.
-Default is true.
-* `internalnorm` - The norm function `internalnorm(u)` which error estimates are calculated.
-  Default is Hairer's adjusted 2-norm.
-* `progressbar` - Turns on/off the Juno progressbar.
-Defualt is false.
-* `progress_steps` - Numbers of steps between updates of the progress bar.
-Default is 1000.

-* `alg`: The solver algorithm.
-Defult is `:DP5`.
-Note that any keyword argument available in the external solvers are accessible via keyword arguments.
-For example, for the ODEInterface.jl algorithms, one can specify `SSBETA=0.03` as a keyword argument and it will do as it states in the ODEInterface.jl documentation.
-Common options such as `MAXSS` (max stepsize) are aliased to one can use the DifferentialEquations.jl syntax `dtmax` or `MAXSS`.

 ## Recommended Methods

 Currently, over 100 algorithm choices are available.
+Thus it is suggested that you try choosing an algorithm using the `alg_hints` keyword argument.
+However, in some cases you may want something specific, or you may just be curious.
-This guide is to help you choose the right one.
+This guide is to help you choose the right algorithm.

 ### Non-Stiff Problems

-For non-stiff problems, the native DifferentialEquations.jl algorithms are vastly more efficient than the other choices (ODEInterface and ODE.jl).
-For most non-stiff problems, we recommend `:DP5` (this is the default algorithm).
-When more robust error control is required, `:BS5` is a good choice.
-For fast solving at lower tolerances, we recommend `:BS3`.
-For tolerances which are at about the truncation error of Float64 (1e-16), we recommend `:DP8` as a robust choice and `:Vern6`, `:Vern7`, or `:Vern8` as an efficient choice.
+For non-stiff problems, the native OrdinaryDiffEq.jl algorithms are vastly more efficient than the other choices.
+For most non-stiff problems, we recommend `Tsit5`.
+When more robust error control is required, `BS5` is a good choice.
+For fast solving at lower tolerances, we recommend `BS3`.
+For tolerances which are at about the truncation error of Float64 (1e-16), we recommend `Vern6`, `Vern7`, or `Vern8` as efficient choices.

-For high accuracy non-stiff solving, we recommend the `:Feagin12` or `:Feagin14` methods.
+For high accuracy non-stiff solving (BigFloat and tolerances like `<1e-20`), we recommend the `Feagin12` or `Feagin14` methods.
 These are more robust than Adams-Bashforth methods to discontinuities and achieve very high precision, and are much more efficient than the extrapolation methods.
 Note that the Feagin methods are the only high-order optimized methods which do not include a high-order interpolant (they do include a 3rd order Hermite interpolation if needed).
-If a high-order method is needed with a high order interpolant, then you should choose `:Vern9` which is Order 9 with an Order 9 interpolant.
+If a high-order method is needed with a high order interpolant, then you should choose `Vern9` which is Order 9 with an Order 9 interpolant.

 ### Stiff Problems

-For mildly stiff problems it is recommended that you use `:Rosenbrock23` As a native DifferentialEquations.jl solver, many Julia-defined numbers will work.
+For mildly stiff problems at low tolerances it is recommended that you use `Rosenbrock23` As a native DifferentialEquations.jl solver, many Julia-defined numbers will work.
 This method uses ForwardDiff to automatically guess the Jacobian.
 For faster solving when the Jacobian is known, use `radau`.
-For highly stiff problems where Julia-defined numbers need to be used (SIUnits, Arbs), `:Trapezoid` is the current best choice.
+For highly stiff problems where Julia-defined numbers need to be used (SIUnits, Arbs), `Trapezoid` is the current best choice.
-However, for the most efficient highly stiff solvers, use `:radau` or `:cvode_BDF` provided by wrappers to the ODEInterface and Sundials packages respectively ([see the conditional dependencies documentation](http://juliadiffeq.github.io/DifferentialEquations.jl/latest/man/conditional_dependencies.html))
+However, for the most efficient highly stiff solvers, use `radau` or `CVODE_BDF` provided by wrappers to the ODEInterface and Sundials packages respectively ([see the conditional dependencies documentation](http://juliadiffeq.github.io/DifferentialEquations.jl/latest/man/conditional_dependencies.html)).
+These algorithms require that the number types are Float64.

 ## Full List of Methods

 Choose one of these methods with the `alg` keyword in `solve`.

-* DifferentialEquations.jl
+### OrdinaryDiffEq.jl

-Unless otherwise specified, the DifferentialEquations algorithms all come with a 3rd order Hermite polynomial interpolation.
+Unless otherwise specified, the OrdinaryDiffEq algorithms all come with a 3rd order Hermite polynomial interpolation.
 The algorithms denoted as having a "free" interpolation means that no extra steps are required for the interpolation.
 For the non-free higher order interpolating functions, the extra steps are computed lazily (i.e. not during the solve).

+The OrdinaryDiffEq.jl algorithms achieve the highest performance for nonstiff equations while being the most generic: accepting the most Julia-based types, allow for sophisticated event handling, etc. They are recommended for all nonstiff problems.
+For stiff problems, the algorithms are currently not as high of order or as well-optimized as the ODEInterface.jl or Sundials.jl algorithms, and thus if the problem is on arrays of Float64, they are recommended.
+However, the stiff methods from OrdinaryDiffEq.jl are able to handle a larger generality of number types (arbitrary precision, etc.) and thus are recommended for stiff problems on for non-Float64 numbers.

-  - `:Euler`- The canonical forward Euler method.
+  - `Euler`- The canonical forward Euler method.
-  - `:Midpoint` - The second order midpoint method.
+  - `Midpoint` - The second order midpoint method.
-  - `:RK4` - The canonical Runge-Kutta Order 4 method.
+  - `RK4` - The canonical Runge-Kutta Order 4 method.
-  - `:BS3` - Bogacki-Shampine 3/2 method.
+  - `BS3` - Bogacki-Shampine 3/2 method.
-  - `:DP5` - Dormand-Prince's 5/4 Runge-Kutta method. (free 4th order interpolant)
+  - `DP5` - Dormand-Prince's 5/4 Runge-Kutta method. (free 4th order interpolant)
   - `Tsit5` - Tsitouras 5/4 Runge-Kutta method. (free 4th order interpolant)
   - `BS5` - Bogacki-Shampine 5/4 Runge-Kutta method.
 (5th order interpolant)
   - `Vern6` - Verner's "Most Efficient" 6/5 Runge-Kutta method.
 (6th order interpolant)